East Chinnock

-East Chinnock is a village and civil parish in Somerset, England, on the A30 road 4 mi south west of Yeovil, both in the South Somerset district.
+East Chinnock is a village and civil parish in Somerset, England, on the A30 road 4 mi south west of Yeovil.
 The parish has a population of 479 (2011 census).

 History

 The origin of the name Chinnock is uncertain.
 It may be derived from the Old English cinu meaning ravine or cinn meaning a chin shaped hill, with the addition of ock meaning little.
 An alternative derivation may be an old hill-name of Celtic origin.

 The Chinnocks (later East, West and Middle) were in all but rectory in Saxon times lastly owned by Wynflaed under Shaftesbury Abbey but by the time of the Norman Conquest in 1066 East Chinnock was separated.
 It was granted to Robert, Count of Mortain and his son William gave it to Montacute Priory who held it until the dissolution of the monasteries in 1539, when it was bought by the Portmans of Orchard Portman.